ArjunSNair00/NodeScape/README.md

 Instead of storing only the topic text, you store an embedding vector representing its meaning.
 Generate embeddings using a small model like all-MiniLM-L6-v2.
-Example embeddings:
+Generated embeddings are stored in vector database (pgvector) Example embeddings:
 ```
 Stoicism → [0.12, -0.45, 0.33, ...]